iotdomain/iotdomain-standard/iotconnect-standard.md

 This standard defines the process and messaging for discovery of devices and services without the need for a central resource directory.

 Note.
 The IETF draft "CoRE Resource Directory (draft-ietf-core-resource-directory-20) takes the approach where a centralized service provides a directory of resources.
-While this is perfectly valid in an environment where devices can reach the directory.
-However, this falls outside the scope of this standard since this standard only permits communication between producers and consumers over the message bus.
+This approach works fine but does not fit within the concept of this standard for several reasons: Mainly it requires and additional direct connection between client and directory which adds an additional protocol with its own encoding.
+This standard is based on only requiring connections between client and message broker, keeping the attack footprint to a minimum.
+The protocol is JSON based for all messages.
+Second, it does not support sharing of information between zones.
+Last, it does not support the concept of last will and testament when a publisher unexpectedly disconnects from the network.
+Like most things it is possible to make it work but it is not the best fitting solution.

 ## Configuration

-Configuration of IoT devices is often done through a web portal of some sort.
+Configuration of IoT devices is often done through a web portal of some sort from the device itself or a gateway.
 These web portals are not always as secure as they should be.
 They often require a login name and password and lack 2 factor authentication.
 Passwords are easily reused.
 Backdoors are sometimes left active.
 Overall security is lacking.

 Configuration is not always suited for centralized management by application services.
 For example, to configure all temperature sensors to report in Celcius the user has to login to the device management portal(s), find the sensor and find the configuration for this.
 This is difficult to automate.